Big Picard theorems and algebraic hyperbolicity for varieties admitting a variation of Hodge structures: Big Picard theorem and algebraic hyperbolicity

-for all curves $C\subset X$ as above. \end{dfn} Note that $2g(\tilde{C})-2+i(C,D)$ depends only on the complement $X-D$.
+Note that $2g(\tilde{C})-2+i(C,D)$ depends only on the complement $C-D$.
 Hence the above notion of hyperbolicity also makes sense for quasi-projective manifolds: we say that a quasi-projective manifold $U$ is algebraically hyperbolic if it has a log compactification $(X,D)$ which is algebraically hyperbolic.

-However, unlike Demailly's theorem, it is unclear to us that Kobayashi hyperbolicity or Picard hyperbolicity of $X-D$ will imply the algebraic hyperbolicity of $(X,D)$.
-In \cite{PR07} Pacienza-Rousseau proved that if $X-D$ is hyperbolically embedded into $X$, the log pair $(X,D)$ (and thus $X-D$) is algebraically hyperbolic.
+However, unlike Demailly's theorem, it is unclear to us that Kobayashi hyperbolicity or Picard hyperbolicity of $X-D$ will imply algebraic hyperbolicity of $(X,D)$.
+In \cite{PR07}, Pacienza--Rousseau proved that if $X-D$ is hyperbolically embedded into $X$, the log pair $(X,D)$ (and thus $X-D$) is algebraically hyperbolic.

+Before we prove that \cref{def:Picard} does not depend on the compactification of $U$, we will need the following proposition, which is a consequence of the deep extension theorem of meromorphic maps by Siu \cite{Siu75}.
+The \emph{meromorphic map} in this paper is defined in the sense of Remmert, and we refer the reader to \cite[p.
+243]{KG02} for the precise definition.